ellypeop/Dissertation/README.md

 Also, considering whether or not the diagram should be split into packages, I think I can omit this for now as I'm essentially going through a classical-quantum logic package (referring again to the example diagram in the paper)

 I think it's safe to move on to making a copy for the QUML format now.
-Once that's done I can spend the rest of the week comparing diagrams to the book chapter, seeing if i can make any additional adjustments before finalising the diagram.
+Once that's done, I can spend the rest of the week comparing diagrams to the book chapter, seeing if I can make any additional adjustments before finalising the diagram.

+Working on the QUML diagram, the paper notes that anything that contains quantum functionality should be considered quantum.
+You also need to mention this for attributes and operations and their datatypes.
+For example with the estimator object, I have stated that the RuntimeJobV2 is quantum, even though it is classical, it manages communication with quantum hardware, therefore I should mark it as a quantum data type.

+Another question: the parameters for cost_func and minimise, should I mark them as aggregated relationships and not communication?
+Does it become part of it?

+I am also wondering about creating packages for the quantum driver section, the minimise section and the remainder.

 ## Topics to Research